Reliable conformal novelty detection at the decision boundary

 with the convention $p_{\sigma(0)} := 0$ and which is well defined for $p$-values that have no ties.
 When the $p$-values are independent and uniform under the null, \cite{soloff2024edge} show that $\bFDR(\SL)= \pi_0\alpha$.
 However, the question of studying $\bFDR(\SL)$ in the (dependent) conformal setting is not addressed in the literature to the best of our knowledge.

 The present work fills the gap by studying the bFDR of SL-like procedures in the conformal setting.
-Namely, our contributions are as follows: \begin{itemize} \item[(i)] show that in general $\bFDR(\SL)\leq \pi_0\alpha$ is not valid, but the bound $\bFDR(\SL)\leq \pi_0 \alpha + m_0/(n+1)$ does hold (Section~\ref{sec:bound}); \item[(ii)] introduce the support line conformal procedure ($\SLC$) that provides a valid $\bFDR$ control at level $ \pi_0 \alpha$ (Section~\ref{secSLC}); \item[(iii)] introduce several versions of $\SLC$ providing improvements: the adaptive support line conformal procedure ($\ASLC$) that incorporates an estimator of $\pi_0$, which is useful when $\pi_0$ is not close to $1$ (Section~\ref{sec:adaptive}) and subsampled versions ($\SLCp$, $\ASLCp$, $\SLCpp$ and $\ASLCpp$) that are useful when the calibration sample size $n$ is small relative to the number of tests $m$ (Section~\ref{sec:supsampling}); \item[(iv)] {further strengthen interpretation of bFDR and SLC}: under a monotonicity assumption on the score densities, the bFDR \eqref{equbFDR} can be seen as a worst case over $k\leq \hat{k}$.
-This means that bFDR control not only provides a guarantee at the boundary but also for all individual items below the boundary in that case (Section~\ref{sec:monotonicity}).
-We also show that bFDR control is more stringent than FDR control under this assumption and that the SLC procedure can be seen as a plug-in empirical Bayes procedure when additionally supposing that the data follows a two-group model. \item[(v)] illustrate these findings with numerical experiments (Section~\ref{sec:xp}). \end{itemize} Let us finally mention that we introduce another procedure controlling the bFDR in Section~\ref{secSL3}.
-Since it is generally less efficient than $\SLC$, we have postponed it in the appendix.
+Namely, our contributions are as follows: \begin{itemize} \item[(i)] We show that in general $\bFDR(\SL)\leq \pi_0\alpha$ is not valid, but the bound $\bFDR(\SL)\leq \pi_0 \alpha + m_0/(n+1)$ does hold (Section~\ref{sec:bound}); \item[(ii)] We introduce the support line conformal procedure ($\SLC$) that provides a valid $\bFDR$ control at level $ \pi_0 \alpha$ (Section~\ref{secSLC}); \item[(iii)] We introduce several versions of $\SLC$ providing improvements: the adaptive support line conformal procedure ($\ASLC$) that incorporates an estimator of $\pi_0$, which is useful when $\pi_0$ is not close to $1$ (Section~\ref{sec:adaptive}) and subsampled versions ($\SLCp$, $\ASLCp$, $\SLCpp$ and $\ASLCpp$) that are useful when the calibration sample size $n$ is small relative to the number of tests $m$ (Section~\ref{sec:supsampling}); \item[(iv)] We {further strengthen interpretation of bFDR and SLC}: under a monotonicity assumption on the score densities, the bFDR \eqref{equbFDR} can be seen as a worst case over $k\leq \hat{k}$.
+This means that bFDR control not only provides a guarantee at the boundary but also for all individual items below the boundary in that case.
+We also show that bFDR control is more stringent than FDR control under this assumption and that the SLC procedure can be seen as a plug-in empirical Bayes procedure when additionally supposing that the data follows a two-group model (Section~\ref{sec:monotonicity}). \item[(v)] We illustrate these findings with numerical experiments (Section~\ref{sec:xp}). \end{itemize}